Growing New Farmers Program Intern - Fall 2018

 - Communications including blog posts, social media, and website updates (WordPress platform).

-- Program outreach and marketing
+- Program research, evaluation and marketing

 - Program administration